kuhumcst/infrastrukturalisme/doc/timeline_spec.md

 `"datum.Kategori === 'Rejse' ?
 0 : datum.Kategori === 'Foredrag' : ?
 1 : datum.Kategori === 'Liv' ?
 2 : 3 "`

 ##### The initValues
-We have only two entries in this dataset.
+We only have two entries in this dataset.
 It is the min and max values of the xscale.
 Be sure to format it like this: YYYY-MM-DD.
-If formatted otherwise, Vega might alter the values for the next time, someone loads the spec causing Vega not to recognize the values as dates.
+If formatted otherwise, Vega might alter the values the next time someone loads the spec causing Vega not to recognize the values as dates.
 Here we also need a transform:
 ```json
  "transform": [